Anime Milwaukee: History

 Anime Milwaukee began in 2007 and was founded by the Japanese Animation Association at the University of Wisconsin-Milwaukee.
 In 2011, the convention moved to the Hyatt Regency Milwaukee & Frontier Airlines Center in Milwaukee, which allowed for 24-hour programming.
 Attendees who preregistered for Anime Milwaukee in 2013 could receive a discount for the Distant Worlds concert held the day before the convention on February 14, 2013.
 The convention shared space in 2014 at the Wisconsin Center with Pheasant Fest, a hunting convention.
 The combined conventions economic impact were expected to be $1.5 million.

 In 2015, Anime Milwaukee's expected economic impact was over $1 million and it shared Wisconsin Center space with the Midwest Twisters Gymnastics Invitational.
 The convention brought $1.2 million to the local economy in 2016.
 Anime Milwaukee in 2017 occupied all the floors of the Wisconsin Center to expand panels and video gaming.
 The convention was estimated to bring $2.5–3 million to the local economy.
 Anime Milwaukee was estimated to bring $4 million to the local economy in 2019.
 Anime Milwaukee 2021 was cancelled due to the COVID-19 pandemic.
-Anime Milwaukee had COVID-19 policies in 2022 that included mandatory masks, with ether vaccination or a negative test.
+Anime Milwaukee had COVID-19 policies in 2022 that included mandatory masks, with either vaccination or a negative test.

 Prior to Anime Milwaukee 2025, the burlesque show was cancelled due to online harassment involving performer applications.